 Any effectiveness check that does not check all three of these items may be deficient and may allow for the original issue to manifest itself at some time in the future.

-John Lafferty is the owner of the Northridge Quality & Validation Ltd.
+John Lafferty is the managing director of the Northridge Quality & Validation Ltd.

 Specialties: His specialties include Software Validation, MDSAP, ISO 13485, ISO 14971, and MDR.
 John is the holder of a Degree in Manufacturing Technology, Certificate in Training & Continuing Education, Certificate in Quality Management.